syedalinaqi/Oracle_Logs_Integration/README.md

-# Oracle_Logs_Integration
+# Service Connector Hub function
-Houses code for OCI's log collections pipeline.
+OCI function used for log forwarding.
+This has been trimmed so that it can be imported directly